-In order to achieve this intention, it suffices to apply a trick where the last few function parameters can have default values specified, thanks to which we do not have to determine values of such parameters at all when calling that function.
-Let us also note that each function can, of course, only have one return value.
+The reason is that our goal is to achieve the most elegant code on the side of the caller, e.g., in the style of a single line if (name == "red") { process_value_option(name, ...); }.
+In order to pursue this intention, it suffices to apply a trick where the last few function parameters can have default values specified, thanks to which we do not have to determine values of such parameters at all when calling that function.
+Let us also note that each function can, of course, only have one expected return value.
 If that is insufficient to pass all the necessary information, we can use the so-called output parameters, i.e., ordinary parameters passed by modifiable references.

-All our functions must be implemented so that we will be able to inform about their successful execution or, on the contrary, problems encountered.
+All our functions must be implemented so that we will be able to inform about their successful execution, or, on the contrary, problems encountered.
 All that by returning values of bool data type.
 If everything goes well, true is returned.
 Otherwise, false is returned.
 Such a situation arises when we detect at least one unexpected option or we detect an expected value option, but without its value.
+Detection of an error situation does not cause our program to be interrupted, the processing of the remaining arguments further continues without any change.

-We must be able to forward this error information up to the main function.
-There we would normally use it to infer the exit code of the entire program, i.e., 0 in the case of success, and, for example, 1 vice versa.
-Unfortunately, ReCodEx cannot work with such codes and considers anything other than 0 as a test failure.
-For that reason, we will always return exit code 0 regardless of the situation.
+We must be able to forward the error information up to the main function, where we use it to infer the exit code of the entire program, i.e., 0 in the case of success, and, in particular, 1 vice versa.